aarich/headlines/README.md

 ## TODO

-- More resilient cron job
+- More resilient localStorage integration.
+It seems a bit shaky.
-- More resilient LLM interactions
+- Queue game feature to (1) override the next game that will go out and (2) provide a conisten release time.
-- More resilient localStorage integration
+- Tests